penglian518/Aqua-mer/README.md

 ### Installing

-For python related codes, I suggest to use Anaconda to install them.
-For modeling related codes, please install and add them to your environmental path.
+For python related codes, I suggest to use Anaconda to install them, but you can use the system default python and pip to install them as well.
+For meso-/atomic-/quantum- scale modeling related codes, please install and add them to your environmental path.

 ```
-cd your_dir_to_install
+cd your_installation_directory
 git clone https://github.com/penglian518/Aqua-mer.git
 ./manage.py runserver 127.0.0.1:8000
 ```